 Overnight in: Lisbon

-While walking around the historic centre, you’ll find yourself surrounded by old houses that have been converted into small shops and bakeries, selling local products and handicrafts.
+While walking around the historic center, you’ll find yourself surrounded by old houses that have been converted into small shops and bakeries, selling local products and handicrafts.

 The Park holds more than 200 species of vertebrates: 33 mammal species, more than 160 bird species, 12 amphibian species, 20 reptilian species, and 9 sweet water fish species.

-Located on a large cliff with more than 140 meters height and an amazing view to the Atlantic Ocean, is considered the most western point of continental Europe.
+Located on a large cliff with more than 140 meters height and an amazing view to the Atlantic Ocean, it is considered the most western point of continental Europe.

 Launching point for the Portuguese discoveries, with significant historic monuments in a beautiful open riverside setting.